The Propositional Logic of Team Properties: Introduction

 \subsection{Lifting algebraic semantics}

 The semantics of classical propositional logic can be defined in terms of Boolean algebras.
 One may even say that classical propositional logic \emph{is} the logic of Boolean algebras.
 The set of propositional formulas is the term algebra generated by atoms using the Boolean operators $\bot, \lnot, \lor$, and $\land$; and the semantics of propositional logic can be stated using homomorphisms from this term algebra to a Boolean algebra.
 A formula is a tautology if its image under any such homomorphism is the top element of the Boolean algebra.
-This is the starting point when we define the Logic of Teams, or LT for short: Lifting the algebraic semantics for classical propositional logic to the setting of teams.
+This is the starting point when we define the Logic of Team Properties, or LTP for short: Lifting the algebraic semantics for classical propositional logic to the setting of teams.
 A team in this setting is nothing but a set of elements of the Boolean algebra.

-The connectives, and the corresponding operators on the sets of teams, we are interested in are the ordinary Boolean connectives $\bot,\lnot, \lor,\land$ that correspond to the empty set, the complement, the union and the intersection.
+The connectives (and the corresponding operators on sets of teams) we are interested in are the ordinary Boolean connectives $\ebot,\enot, \eand,\eor$ that correspond to the empty set, the complement, the union and the intersection.
 We will call these connectives and the corresponding operators \emph{external} Boolean connectives and operators.
-We will also add the \emph{internal} connectives and operators that are defined by pointwise application of the operators of the Boolean algebra, for example where $\ilor$ is the internal disjunction.
-We will use blackbord boldface versions of the Boolean connectives to denote these internal connectives: $\ibot,\ilnot,\ilor,\iland$.
-When the underlying Boolean algebra is $\P 2^{\mathbb N}$ with the set-theoretic Boolean operators, the connective $\ilor$ is exactly the ``splitjunction'' used in Dependence logic, and $\iland$ is, in Dependence logic, equivalent to conjunction.
+We will also add the \emph{internal} connectives and operators that are defined by pointwise application of the operators (which will be denoted by $+$, $\cdot$, $-$) of the Boolean algebra, for example the internal disjunction $\ilor$ is defined by where $A$ and $B$ are subsets of the Boolean algebra.
+We will use blackboard boldface versions of the Boolean connectives to denote these internal connectives: $\ibot,\ilnot,\ilor,\iland$.
+In summary, the external connectives, $\enot, \eor,\eand$ are the set-theoretic operators of complement, union and intersection; and the internal connectives, $\ilnot, \ilor, \iland$ are defined by pointwise application of the operators from the underlying Boolean algebra.

+When the underlying Boolean algebra $B$ is $\P 2^{\mathbb N}$ with the ordinary set-theoretic Boolean operators, the connective $\ilor$ corresponds precisely to the ``splitjunction'' used in Dependence Logic, and $\iland$ is, in the downward-closed setting of Dependence Logic, equivalent to the conjunction in Dependence Logic.

+In this setting, a team can be identified simply with an element of $B$, while the semantic values of formulas then naturally become elements of $\P B$, that is, sets of teams.
+Classical propositional logic may be seen as reasoning about valuations, and admits an algebraic semantics in terms of the Boolean algebra $B = \P(2^{\mathbb{N}})$ of sets of valuations.
+Under team semantics, however, the basic semantic units are no longer single points, valuations, or assignments, but teams.